Nominated for the Daphne du Maurier Award for Excellence in Paranormal Mystery

 Drawn to this tough but tender woman, Vicente materializes out of her butler's pantry and asks her to find his lost love, Anna.
 Dori wonders if she's not only about to lose her badge, but also her sanity.
 Instead, she learns how to live and love again from a dead man who becomes her friend.

 LOST IN THE LIGHT takes us back to the wild days of Prohibition when whiskey could make a poor kid into a king, and turn a nice girl into a woman who can stand on her own feet.
-Mary Castillo's latest novel weaves romance, history and mystery into an eerie, humorous, touching and unforgettable story.
+Mary Castillo's latest novel weaves romance, history and mystery into an ghostly, humorous, touching and unforgettable tale.

 "This book captivated me.
 The ending might have been my favorite.
 One of my favorite mystery reads of the year, and one to get your to-read list!" - Samantha March, Chick Lit Plus